-From the Texas Family Law Group on Facebook I am a part of, I learned that at least one Judge in El Paso allows and encourages substituted service via Facebook.
-They also generously provided me some sample forms that they used including:
+I am a part of the Texas Family Law Group on Facebook, and I learned that at least one Judge in El Paso allows and encourages substituted service via Facebook.
+They also generously provided me some sample forms that they used, including:

 - Motion for Other Substituted Service

 - Order on Motion for Other Substituted Service

 - Affidavit in Support of Motion for Other Substituted Service

 This Motion for Other Substituted Service is brought by _________________, Petitioner,

 1. Attached is the Affidavit of _________________ (Affidavit in Support of Motion for Other Substituted Service), stating facts showing that service of citation by publication (via Facebook) on ________________________ is authorized.